GokhanOfficial/OpenAI-API-Image-Generation-WebUI/README.md

 # KC4CA Image Generator

-A Flask web application that leverages OpenAI's DALL-E models to generate images from text prompts.
+A Flask web application that leverages various AI image generation models to generate images from text prompts.
 The application allows users to generate images, persistently store them and their metadata in a SQLite3 database linked to user sessions, and manage their image history.

 ## Features

-- Generate images using OpenAI's DALL-E 2 and DALL-E 3 models
+- Generate images using various AI models (DALL-E, Qwen, Flux, etc.)
 - Store generated images and metadata in a SQLite3 database
 - Session-based image management
 - Export and import image history as JSON files
 - Responsive web interface with modern UI
+- Thumbnail support for reduced bandwidth usage
 - Admin panel for managing all images
+- Modular architecture with separate admin gallery

 ## Prerequisites

 - Python 3.7 or higher
-- OpenAI API key
+- API key for the image generation service
 - pip (Python package installer)

 ## Installation